christianalfoni/EmptyBox/drafts/2016_09_04_The-case-for-function-tree.md

 # The case for function tree

-In this article I am going to talk about writing good code and what challenges we face reaching for it.
+In this article we are going to talk about writing good code and what challenges we face reaching for it.
 Readable, declarative, composable and testable are all terms related to writing good code.
 Often pure functions is referred to as the solution, but writing web applications is mostly about side effects and complex asynchronous flows, concepts that are inherently impure.
-We are going to look at a concept that allows us to inherit all these great attributes of pure functions and still embrace side effects and complex asynchronous flows.
+This article will explain a concept that allows us to inherit all these great attributes of pure functions and still embrace side effects and complex asynchronous flows.

 ## Writing good code
 The holy grail of writing good code is **pure functions**.
 A pure function is basically a function that will always produce the same output based on the input: